ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 Instead of providing a verifier, you have to provide a `userNameRealmPasswordDigestProvider` that is in charge of returning the `HA1` part of the digest.
 In the case of `MD5`: `MD5("$username:$realm:$password")`.
 The idea is that [you can store passwords already hashed](https://tools.ietf.org/html/rfc2069#section-3.5).
-And just return the expected hash for a specific user or null if the user doesn't exists.
+And just return the expected hash for a specific user, or null if the user doesn't exist.
-The callback is suspend so you can retrieve or compute the expected hash asynchronously.
+The callback is suspended so you can retrieve or compute the expected hash asynchronously.

 `HA1` (`H(A1)`) comes from [RFC 2069 (An Extension to HTTP: Digest Access Authentication)](https://tools.ietf.org/html/rfc2069)
 ```